 The FFIC is a competition set up to challenge fantasy football players who are looking for a setup beyond the traditional league types.
 Twelve participants compete in a random selection of twelve leagues using different approaches to the game of fantasy football.
 By the end of the NFL season, each participant will be ranked in each league and their placements will be totaled in order to determine an overall winner.

-As you may expect with a complicated system like this there are a lot of rules involved.
 Specific rules information relating to the different league types and schedule for the FFIC can be found on the main navigation bar above; however, additional rules information can be found using the links below.